jasonbisson/terraform-google-virtual-machine-threat-detection/examples/simple_example/README.md

 - `terraform init` to get the plugins
 - `terraform plan` to see the infrastructure plan
 - `terraform apply` to apply the infrastructure build
+- Wait 1-2 hours for the detection to show up in Security Command Center.
+The startup script will shutdown the vm to save on costs.
 - `terraform destroy` to destroy the built infrastructure
 - Check Security Command Center console between 1-2 hours for an alert.